Keep it simple with these 18 delicious Whole30-friendly meals that are Dietitian-approved and can be made in a matter of minutes.

 A great way to use up those veggies in your fridge that have seen better days!
 The options with an Egg Bake are endless so get creative and use what you have on hand.
 Toss in some leftover meat for a little extra protein.

-How to make: Preheat oven to 375°F. Grease a 9×9 inch baking dish with coconut oil or olive oil spray.
-Chop veggies of choice to equal 2-3 cups and place them in the baking dish.
+How to make: Preheat oven to 375°F. Grease a 9×9 inch baking dish with oil spray.
+Chop veggies of choice to equal 3-4 cups.
+In a pan over medium high heat add fat of choice (coconut oil, ghee, avocado oil, olive oil) and sauté veggies until tender.
+Place the veggies in the baking dish.
 Add leftover meat, bacon, or sausage if you wish.
 Dash veggies with salt & pepper, herbs and seasoning.
-Crack 8-10 eggs in to a medium bowl, add a splash of water and a squeeze of lemon juice and whisk.
+Crack 8 eggs in to a medium bowl and whisk.
 Pour eggs over veggies.
 Bake for 18-22 minutes or until the center is cooked through and set.
 If bake starts to brown on top, cover with foil.
 Remove from oven and slice into 4 servings.
 Serve with a few avocado slices on top if you wish.
-For muffins – reduce baking time to 12-15 minutes.
+For egg muffins – reduce baking time to 12-15 minutes.

 Freestyle Salad (10 minutes)